DanielLiszka/Vibration-Motor-Monitoring/docs/DEPLOYMENT.md

 # Deployment notes

-This document is for people who want to leave VibeSentry installed for long periods (shop, lab, hobby setup).
+This document is for people who want to leave Motor Vibration Monitor installed for long periods (shop, lab, hobby setup).
 It’s not a formal “industrial deployment” guide, but it covers the practical stuff that tends to bite first-time installs.

 ## Hardware